 git fetch origin git checkout master git pull git checkout feature/add-section2 git pull

-Perform the rebase inside your feature branch with git pull origin master --rebase.
+Perform the rebase inside your feature branch with git pull origin controller --rebase.

 Resolve the merge conflict as per normal.